Poutrathor/mmm_velib/README.md

 		<tr>
 			<td><code>reloadInterval</code></td>
 			<td>How often does the station data needs to be fetched?
-(Milliseconds) Recommand : 5 minutes, no less than one minute (JCDeceaux certifies that period update will never be lower than one minute, experience shows around 5-10 minutes. <br>
+(Milliseconds) Recommand : 5 minutes, no less than one minute (JCDecaux certifies that period update will never be lower than one minute, experience shows around 5-10 minutes. <br>
 				<br><b>Possible values:</b> <code>1000</code> - <code>86400000</code>
 				<br><b>Default value:</b> <code>300000</code> (5 minutes)
 			</td>